mohanmca/MohanLearningGround/src/main/md/scala/sbt_in_action.md

 * sbt uses Ivy for its dependency resolution, whereas Maven uses Aether.
 * The ability to explore your project using the Scala REPL

+# Settings and initialization
+* ":="  Assigns an initialization expression to a key.
+Overrides any previous value.
+* In sbt all settings can be implemented in terms of the := operator.
+For example, foo += bar.value is just foo := foo.value + bar.value.
+* You can access the value of another setting using the value method, version.value, organization.value
+* libraryDependencies  :: Seq[ModuleID]
+  * Has += and ++= (one for single value append and another to append Seq[ModuleID]
+* Initializations are code
+  *  Initializations can read environment variables, properties, files, or anything else available in the JVM.
+* Settings can depend on other settings like spread-sheet, be careful about circular dependency
+* := operator used to assign value, whereas "=" define the placeholder for the variable of task or settings

+# SBT Configuration
+* Configurations are namespaces for keys. (like packages) [sources in Compile vs sources in Test]
+* Configurations allow the same key, or column, to be reused to serve different purposes.
+* Compile, Test, Runtime, IntegrationTest
+* ThisBuild configuration would be used for catch-all scenario

 # SBT Session
 ```
 sbt
 console
+projects
 reload #sbt has been changed in another console
 tasks
 settings <tab>